sph-mn/sph-sp/readme.md

 # sph-sp
-basic utilities for digital sound processing as a shared library and c code. reference implementation for learning and, with some extra testing, practical usage. prefers higher precision to faster calculation.
+basic utilities for digital sound processing as a shared library and c code. reference implementation for learning and, with some extra testing, practical usage. prefers higher precision to faster calculation

+work in progress but the code could already be useful

 # features
 * convolution
 * windowed sinc filter
 * moving average filter
-* processors work for segments of continous streams
+* processors work for segments of continuous streams
 * 32 bit float samples by default
+* sample format customisable to some extent
 * avoids and compensates for rounding errors
-* sample format customisable to some extent
 * io for alsa and au format files

 # dependencies